TopCode111/scraping/README.md

 # scrapping_in_python
-# selenium and beautifulsoup, scrapy
+# With selenium and beautifulsoup, scrapy
+# scraping from Linkedin
+# scraping from guardian.services
+# scraping with Java